Espinosa's 3-run homer in 9th rallies Angels past A's 7-6

 OAKLAND, Calif.
+(AP) -- Not all athletes who suffer serious head injuries are able to overcome the physical and psychological wounds.

+Exactly seven months after being struck in the head by a line drive that left him with a cracked skull, Matt Shoemaker looked every bit the same pitcher he had been.

-(AP) -- Danny Espinosa hit a three-run homer in the ninth inning to rally the Los Angeles Angels past the Oakland Athletics 7-6 on Tuesday.
+Shoemaker tossed five effective innings in his return to the mound and Danny Espinosa hit a three-run homer in the ninth to rally the Los Angeles Angels past the Oakland Athletics 7-6 on Tuesday night.

-The late comeback came on a night when Angels pitcher Matt Shoemaker made his first appearance since being struck in the head by a line drive off Kyle Seager's bat in Seattle last September.
-Shoemaker returned seven months to the day after an injury that forced him to have surgery to stop bleeding in his brain.
+It was Shoemaker's first regular-season outing since he was hit by a line drive off Kyle Seager's bat in Seattle last September, an injury that required surgery to stop bleeding in his brain.
+The right-hander wore a carbon-fiber protective insert under his cap to protect an area where a titanium plate was inserted on his skull.

+''He's very determined,'' Angels manager Mike Scioscia said. ''He's been very determined his whole career to get to this point.
+I think once he was physically fit, I think everyone felt that he would come back.
+He's got the perseverance to get back on that mound and hopefully have the success that he had before.''

-Shoemaker allowed solo home runs to Jed Lowrie and Ryon Healy in five innings of four-hit ball.
+Shoemaker threw 99 pitches and labored at times.
+But he left with a 4-2 lead after allowing home runs to Jed Lowrie and Ryon Healy.

+There was a bit of a scare in the fourth, when Stephen Vogt's broken-bat comebacker glanced off Shoemaker's hip.

+''It felt pretty good.
+A little erratic with the location, but overall it felt pretty good,'' Shoemaker said.

-Espinosa sent an 0-2 slider from reliever Ryan Dull (0-1) over the fence in right-center.
+The Angels trailed 6-4 in the ninth when Espinosa sent an 0-2 slider from Ryan Dull (0-1) over the fence in right-center.

 Jefry Marte's infield single got the Angels going in the ninth.
 Cameron Maybin followed with a single and Andrelton Simmons reached on a fielder's choice that sent Marte to third.